Original (2013) PS4 Review review

 Before we dive too far down the rabbit hole, however, let's rewind back to the PlayStation 4's launch.
 PS4's release date was November 15 2013 in North America and 29 November 2013 in Europe, and it's been outselling its main competitor, the Xbox One, ever since.

 As of July 2016, Sony's sold over 40 million consoles while Microsoft's moved only about 20 million units from the factory to store shelves.
-With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 has established itself as the console to beat of this generation.
+With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 established itself as the console to beat.

 PS4 Specs